dhardy/pippin/doc/technical-decisions.md

 File format: 16 bytes: PIPPIN-space-YYYYMMDD-space (e.g. `PIPPIN 20150916 `).
 It is expected
 that many versions get created but that few survive to the release stage.

-Commit identifiers: (a) commit checksum like git, (b) version number combined with repository "clone" identifier or (c) version number plus checksum?
+Commit identifiers: use the commit checksum as an identifier like git etc., *but* this is only to identify the commit (as a patch between two states of the repository).
+Use state checksums to identify repository states.

-Possibly a 32-bit number (max parent number +1, loops), followed by 12 bytes of some checksum?
+Rationale: commit identification is important for merges.
+When however it comes to deleting old history, commits will either be forgotten entirely or merged into larger commits with new checksums.
+State checksums, however, will remain the same (for those states which survive).

-Root pseudo-commit: give it a special identifier, all zeros?
+Initial state: give it a special identifier, all zeros (i.e. the result of XOR combining zero element checksums).

 Element identifiers will be 64-bit unsigned numbers unique to the file/partition.
 There may be an API for suggesting identifiers but the library will give final approval/disapproval.
 It may be necessary to change identifiers in the case that partitions are joined.
+Rationale: uniqueness to the partition is important, uniqueness beyond that is hard to determine when partitioning means that not all elements are loaded.

 Elements